What is Autism Spectrum Disorder?

-Due to the importance of gathering the best understanding of the child and their needs to provide recommendations, as well as the most accurate diagnosis, assessment appointments will be broken up into multiple detailed sessions, each lasting about 3-5 hours.
+Due to the importance of gathering the best understanding of the child and their needs to provide recommendations and the most accurate diagnosis, assessment appointments will be broken up into multiple detailed sessions, each lasting about 3-5 hours.

-The first appointment consists of a detailed background interview of early developmental history, health history and current functioning in areas of social, communication and play.
+The first appointment consists of a detailed background interview of early developmental history, health history, and current functioning in social, communication, and play areas.

 Each appointment will include behavioral observations.